rub3nlh/tropipay-api-doc/docs/3 - Api-V2/integration_credentials.md

 ### An Example

-This is an step-by-step example of the integration flow
+This is a step-by-step example of the integration flow

 **1 -** Create a credential in your TropiPay account if you do not have any previously, this would be from the TropiPay dashboard security section or from the API.
 For more information see [this section](/reference/Tropipay-API.v2.yaml/paths/~1credential/post)